Guidelines

 5.5.1.
 Nocturnal penile tumescence and rigidity test

 The nocturnal penile tumescence and rigidity (NPTR) test applies nocturnal monitoring devices that measure the number of erectile episodes, tumescence (circumference change by strain gauges), maximal penile rigidity, and duration of nocturnal erections.
 The NPTR assessment should be performed on at least two separate nights.
-A functional erectile mechanism is indicated by an erectile event of at least 60% rigidity recorded on the tip of the penis that lasts for > 10 minutes [413].
-Nocturnal penile tumescence and rigidity monitoring is an attractive approach for objectively differentiating between organic and psychogenic ED (patients with psychogenic ED usually have normal findings in the NPTR test).
-However, many potential confounding factors (e.g., situational) may limit its routine use for diagnostic purposes [414].
+A functional erectile mechanism is indicated by an erectile event of at least 60% rigidity recorded on the tip of the penis that lasts for ≥ 10 minutes [323].
+Nocturnal penile tumescence and rigidity monitoring is an approach for objectively differentiating between organic and psychogenic ED (patients with psychogenic ED usually have normal findings in the NPTR test).
+However, many potential confounding factors (e.g., situational) may limit its routine use for diagnostic purposes [324].

 5.5.2.
 Intracavernous injection test

 The intracavernous injection test gives limited information about vascular status.
-A positive test is a rigid erectile response (unable to bend the penis) that appears within 10 minutes after the intracavernous injection and lasts for 30 minutes [415].
-Overall, the test is inconclusive as a diagnostic procedure and a duplex Doppler study of the penis should be requested, if clinically warranted.
+A positive test is a rigid erectile response (unable to bend the penis) that appears within 10 minutes after the intracavernous injection and lasts for 30 minutes [325].
+Overall, the test per se is inconclusive as a diagnostic procedure and a duplex Doppler study of the penis should be requested, if clinically warranted.

 5.5.3.
 Dynamic duplex ultrasound of the penis